GuLoader: Navigating a Maze of Intricacy

 The payload downloaded by this sample of GuLoader is Remcos.
 Remcos is a commercial Remote Access Tool advertised as legitimate software for surveillance and penetration testing, though it is frequently used in malware campaigns.

-I previously wrote a Remcos configuration extractor for another project and it looks like the configuration has not changed.
+I previously wrote a Remcos configuration extractor for another project and it looks like the configuration storage has not changed.
 The configuration extractor can be found on my GitHub.

 ❯ python3 extract_config.py remcos_payload.bin